mappite/aGotino/README.md

 # aGotino
 A simple telescope Goto solution based on Arduino Nano (or Uno) that supports:

-- aGotino commands - an Android phone can do the job via an [USB OTG cable](https://www.amazon.com/s?k=usb+otg+cable) and a [Serial App](https://play.google.com/store/apps/details?id=de.kai_morich.serial_usb_terminal&hl=it)
+- aGotino commands - any Android phone can act as a remote via an [USB OTG cable](https://www.amazon.com/s?k=usb+otg+cable) and a [Serial App](https://play.google.com/store/apps/details?id=de.kai_morich.serial_usb_terminal&hl=it)
 - basic Meade LX200 protocol - drive with Stellarium or any software that supports INDI

-Goal is to build a simple & cheap, but good quality, solution for tracking and *augmented starhopping*: you point the scope to something you can  easily find and get help to reach a remote, low magnitude object.
+aGotino is a simple & cheap, but rather good precision, solution for tracking and *augmented starhopping*: you point the scope to something you can  easily find and get help to reach a remote, low magnitude object.

-No additional boards needed, just an Arduino Nano and two Stepper Drivers do the job.
+No additional boards needed, just wire an Arduino Nano and two Stepper Drivers to do the job.
 Photos and hardware details on [CloudyNights (English)](https://www.cloudynights.com/topic/735800-agotino-a-simple-arduino-nano-goto/) or [Astronomia.com (Italian)](https://www.astronomia.com/forum/showthread.php?34605-aGotino-un-goto-con-Arduino).

 ![aGotino](https://www.cloudynights.com/uploads/gallery/album_14775/sml_gallery_329462_14775_4192.jpg)

 ### Features

 - tracking - move Right Ascension at sidereal speed, 1x
-- a two button remote allows to cycle among forward and backward speeds (8x) on RA&Dec
+- two buttons remote to cycle among forward and backward speeds (8x) on RA&Dec
 - listen on serial port for basic LX200 commands
 - listen on serial port for aGotino commands
+  - 248 bright stars + Messier Objects in memory (pending to add more)
+  - sync&slew to objects in memory or to any RA/DEC coordinates

 ### aGotino Command set
 **x** can be **s (set)** or **g (goto)**: